-A CAR STAR STAR Chapter 21 - Concerning other Friars who too were killed in Ceylon during the period of D. Hyeronimo d'Azevedo and D. Nuno Alvarez Pereira were Captains General 110 112 Chapter 22- Concerning the Great Revolt during the term of office of the General Constantino de Saa 113-116 Chapter 23 - How our Friars behaved during the rising 117 120 ristani, si How the Portuguese recovered whatever they had lost in Ceylon and concerning the peace they concluded with the King of Candea 121 - 128 Chapter 25 - Concerning the unfortunate loss of the galley from Achem, which was lost on its way to help break the siege of Ceylon 129 - 132 Chapter 26- Concerning the many and great services the Franciscans rendered to the King in the Island of Ceylon 133 - 136 Chapter 27 - How we have in the Island of Ceylon fifty four churches and more than seventy thousand Christians 137 - 150 Chapter 28 - How the Church of N. S. da Piedade was founded and concerning the many natives whom our Religious con- verted there 151 - 153 Chapter 29 - Concerning a number of miracles God in His almighty power performed in some of the above-mentioned churches 154 - 156 Chapter 30 - Concerning other miracles which were wrought through the merits of the Bl.
-Virgin the Mother of God in her churches 157 160 Chapter 31- Concerning a letter which the Bishop of Cochin wrote to His Majesty against our Rectorates in Ceylon 161 - 165 Chapter 32 - Concerning the hindrances and disturbances which have prevented our Friars from achieving greater success in the Christianization of the Island 166 - 170 Chapter 33 - Concerning thirty one General Baptisms which our Religious performed in less than five months in the year 1610 171 - 174 Chapter 34 - Concerning the Kingdom of Jaffna and its first King 175 - 177 Chapter 35- How the Ven.
-Friar Belchior de Lisboa and four Companions were the first religious to preach the Faith in Jafanapatao, where they were put to death by the inhabitants 178 - 181 Chapter 36- Concerning the tooth of the Bogio which was found in Jafanapatao 182 - 184 How far the Kingdom of Jafanapatao was destroyed by the great Andre Furtado the founding of the Church of N.S. dos Milagres 185 - 190 And And A - How in the Island of Tanadiua and other Islands adja- cent to Jafanapatao our Friars founded several churches, especially the one dedicated to St. John the Baptist 191 - 193 Chapter 39 - Concerning the churches we have in the regions of Mantota and a number of cases of particular interest 194 - 196
+Chapter 21 during the period of D. Hyeronimo d'Azevedo and D. Nuno Alvarez Pereira were Captains General 110 - 112 Chapter 22 - Concerning the Great Revolt during the term of office of the General Constantino de Saa 113 - 116 Chapter 23 - How our Friars behaved during the rising 117 - 120 Chapter 24 - How the Portuguese recovered whatever they had lost in Ceylon and concerning the peace they concluded with the King of Candea 121 - 128 Chapter 25 - Concerning the unfortunate loss of the galley from Achem, which was lost on its way to help break the siege of Ceylon 129 - 132 Chapter 26 - Concerning the many and great services the Franciscans rendered to the King in the Island of Ceylon 133 - 136 Chapter 27 - How we have in the Island of Ceylon fifty four churches and more than seventy thousand Christians 137 - 150 Chapter 28 - How the Church of N. S. da Piedade was founded and concerning the many natives whom our Religious converted there 151 - 153 Chapter 29 - Concerning a number of miracles God in His almighty power performed in some of the above-mentioned churches 154 - 156 Chapter 30 - Concerning other miracles which were wrought through the merits of the Bl, Virgin the Mother of God in her churches 157 - 160 Chapter 31 - Concerning a letter which the Bishop of Cochin wrote to His Majesty against our Rectorates in Ceylon 161 - 165 Chapter 32 - Concerning the hindrances and disturbances which have prevented our Friars from achieving greater success in the Christianization of the Island 166 - 170 Chapter 33 - Concerning thirty one General Baptisms which our Religious performed in less than five months in the year 1610 171 - 174 Chapter 34 - Concerning the Kingdom of Jaffna and its first King 175 - 177 in Jafanapatao, where they were put to death by 170 101 Chapter 36- the inhabitants 178 - 181 $182 - 184$ Chapter 37 - How far the Kingdom of Jafanapatao was destroyed by the great Andre Furtado the founding of the Church of N.S. dos Milagres 185 - 190 Chapter 38 - How in the Island of Tanadiua and other Islands adjacent to Jafanapatao our Friars founded several churches, especially the one dedicated to St. John the Baptist 191 - 193 Chapter 39 - Concerning the churches we have in the regions of Mantota and a number of cases of particular interest 194 - 196